-Here’s something to think about, email is the only channel which is not controlled by someone else – it’s controlled by the consumer.
+Here’s something to think about, email is the only channel which is not controlled by someone else – it’s controlled by the consumer who wants email marketing.
 With every other marketing channel, you have to pay someone else to reach those consumers.
 We’re all excited that Facebook has 500 million users.
 However, the reason they’ve been so busy building those numbers up is so they can charge you to reach them.

 That sums up Alchemy Worx CEO, Dela Quist’s view of social marketing.
 He’s got a good point too.
 Social media channels such as Twitter and Facebook are owned by people who have their own best interests at heart (which is understandable) and their objective is to generate revenue.